-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 The primary issue arises due to:

-- the legislative imposts (rightly) of, say, Section 420A of the Corporations Act to take reasonable care and sell assets for market value in the case of receivership; and
+- the legislative requirements of, say, Section 420A of the Corporations Act to take reasonable care and sell assets for market value in the case of receivership; and

 - the general duties that an administrator owes under the act, which place a high standard on the conduct of such parties in attempting to consummate a pre-pack sale.